DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

     Bruma for ice`;

--   Now go to files with **Hide (not now, later, when you will get to the CONFIGURATIONS section)** by using [this](https://github.com/DragonBlame/tpf-dragons-edition/blob/dev/DOCUMENTATION.md#cathedral---3d-mountain-flowers) and do what is asked;
+-   Now go to files with **Hide (not now, later, when you will get to the PREPARATIONS section)** by using [this](https://github.com/DragonBlame/tpf-dragons-edition/blob/dev/DOCUMENTATION.md#cathedral---3d-mountain-flowers) and do what is asked;

 -   *Lanterns of Skyrim II* in *LANDSCAPE* separator - `SMIM and Bruma`;